Walking scheme level 2

 - Keep a log book of walks you've completed in the UK - for level 2 this must include 20 days of walks in the UK, 10 of which must be in open country (as classified by Girlguiding).
 These can include walks undertaken before starting the scheme.
 Check the Girlguiding walking scheme for criteria these walks need to fulfil.

 - Attend a Girlguiding-approved level 2 assessment course.

 - Plan and complete a supported walk in open country.

 Who can do this qualification?

-You will need to have relevant walking experience or have completed one of the following:
+You'll need to have relevant walking experience or have completed one of the following:

-- Girlguiding Walking scheme level 1
+- Girlguiding walking scheme level 1.

-- some local walking training schemes - depending on the terrain involved.
+- Some local walking training schemes - depending on the terrain involved.

 How much will it cost?

 You'll need to pay the cost of the training and assessment courses.
 Speak to your county walking or outdoor activities adviser for further information as there may be grants or funds you can access.